netdata/netdata/packaging/installer/UPDATE.md

 netdata -W buildinfo | grep 'Install type:'
 ```

-If this produces no output, you have an older install and will have to manually look in the Netdata config directory.
-If you are not sure where your Netdata config directory is, see the [configuration doc](/docs/configure/nodes.md).
-In
-most installations, this is `/etc/netdata`.

-Use `cd` to navigate to the Netdata config directory, then use `ls -a` to look for a file called `.install-type`.

--   If the `.install-type` file doex not exist, look for a file in the same directory called `.environment`.
-    -   If the `.environment` file does not exist, then you have a ‘custom’ install.
-    -   If the `.environment` file does exist, then you have either a ‘static’ or ‘build’ install.
--   If the `.install-type` file does exist, check it’s contents with `cat .install-type`.
-    -   The value of the `INSTALL_TYPE` key indicates what type of install you have.

 The exact update method to use depends on the install type:

 -   Installs with an install type of 'custom' usually indicate installing a third-party package through the system